fenago/intro-ruby/lab_guides/Lab_5.md

 ```

-We\'ve created the base template for a user by using the
+- We\'ve created the base template for a user by using the
 `class` keyword and have given it the name `User`.
-Based on what we\'ve learned so far, we can tell right off the bat that
-we have a `User` class with a method called
-`initialize`, which takes an argument of `name`.
-The
-body of the `User` class is concluded as usual with an
-`end` keyword.
-Additionally, we should note that the name of
-the `User` class is stored as an uppercase word, which means
-it\'s a constant.

-The `initialize` method is a special method in Ruby that is
+- The `initialize` method is a special method in Ruby that is
 placed inside the class definition.
 In other languages, the
-`initialize` method is known as the \"constructor.\" This
+`initialize` method is known as the \"constructor.\"
-method is called automatically when we \"instantiate\" this class,
-meaning when we create objects from this class.
-The purpose of a
-constructor is to \"initialize\" some state (such as variables) for
-every object that is instantiated.

-The user\'s name is stored in an \"instance variable\" denoted by the
+- The user\'s name is stored in an \"instance variable\" denoted by the
 `@var` syntax.
 Instance variables are as the name suggests --
-they are \"available to instances.\" We\'ll learn more about instance
+they are \"available to instances.\"
-variables in the next section.
-Let\'s first create an instance of the
-`User` class:

 ```
 u = User.new("Suzanne")
 ```

 Here, we\'ve created an object (that is, an instance) of a
 `User` class by calling the `new` method on